-The Company's expenditures for research and development were approximately \$49,236 and \$234,812 in fiscal 2016 and 2015, respectively.
+The Company's expenditures for research and development were approximately \$34,065 and \$49,236 in fiscal year 2017 and 2016, respectively.
 Some of the Company's engineers and technicians spend varying degrees of time on either development of new products or improvements of existing products.
-A majority of these expenditures relate to research that is required by Espey engineers to support a request for a quotation from a customer having a product-specific custom need usually associated with stringent size and weight requirements.
-We do very little pure research as our business primarily is driven by customer product needs as opposed to new product development.
+A majority of these expenditures relate to research that is required to support a request for quotation from a customer product-specific need usually associated with stringent size and weight requirements.
+We do very little pure research as our business primarily is driven by customer product needs and custom product development with some customer funding.